 How did we do this?
 For example, in Indonesia, after our country-wide interviews, analysis, and advocacy, the government deepened its commitment to #BreakTheChains and today over 48 million households throughout the country have access to community-based mental health services.

-Now we are going global to end chaining.
-With the support from the public, local organizations, and mental health leaders, we will influence policy and practice.
+With the support from the public, local organizations, and mental health leaders, we are now influencing policy and practice to end chaining globally.
 We are working toward a world where people with mental health conditions can thrive, receive the services and support they want, and live free from stigma, discrimination and abuse.

 “ In chains I felt rigid all the time.
 I am happy now I am free.”–Asep, Indonesia